Kourosh Yaghmaei: Gol-e Yakh

-He released 4 singles from his contracted record company Ahange Rooz.
+He released four singles from his contracted record company Ahange Rooz.
 In 1973 "Gole Yakh" / "Del Dareh Pir Misheh" and "Leila" / "Paiz", in 1974 "Hajme Khali" / "Akhm Nakon" and in 1975 "Saraabe Toe" / "Dar Enteha" was released.
 Despite high record sales, he earned only modest royalties.
 He released two albums before being banned, both of which are important works of Iranian rock history.
 Between 1975 and 1979, Yaghmaei recorded 24 songs in total.
 17 of those songs were collected in two albums named Hajm-e Khali (1975) and Sārāb-e Toe (1977) released on cassettes.
 The remaining 7 songs were recorded in the pre-revolution riot period between 1978 and 1979.

 Islamic Revolution

 Yaghmaei performed on radio and television in Iran until the late 1970s.
-However, following the Islamic Revolution of 1979, the newly-formed Islamic Republic prioritized the rooting out of Western influence in Iran and began banning the music of many Iranian artists, including that of Yaghmaei.
+Following the Islamic Revolution of 1979, the newly-formed Islamic Republic prioritized the rooting out of Western influence in Iran and began banning the music of many Iranian artists, including that of Yaghmaei.
 Government authorities swiftly shut down his music, barring him from releasing records or performing live.
 As he was no longer allowed to sing and perform publicly in Iran, Yaghmaei's career suffered profoundly, and aside from a few concerts in Sweden and Norway in 1993, he did not perform much outside the country.
-Spurred by the regime's ever-increasing pressure on music immediately following the revolution, Yaghmaei spent over a month recording albums Sol-e 1 (1979, reissued on CD as Parandeye Mohajer by Los Angeles-based record label Caltex Records), Sol-e 2 (1980, recorded with Fereydoon Forooghi) and Sol-e 3, which was renamed to Arayesh-E Khorshid during its release in 2000, According to Kevan Harris, a lecturer from the University of California, the government after the Islamic revolution were too much motivated to stop the impacts of Western and European culture; therefore it was convinced to diminish musicians like Kourosh.
+Spurred by the regime's ever-increasing pressure on music immediately following the revolution, Yaghmaei spent over a month recording albums Sol-e 1 (1979, reissued on CD as Parandeye Mohajer by Los Angeles-based record label Caltex Records), Sol-e 2 (1980, recorded with Fereydoon Forooghi) and Sol-e 3, which was renamed to Arayesh-E Khorshid for its release in 2000, According to Kevan Harris, a lecturer from the University of California, the government after the Islamic revolution were very motivated to stop the impacts of Western and European culture, and therefore it was convinced to diminish musicians like Kourosh.
 Although many musicians immigrated to cities like Los Angeles, Montreal, Paris and other European countries where exile communities were settled, Yaghmaei preferred to stay in Iran for his principles.
-Where he stated that:
+He said:

-"I believed that if I had changed my career it would be an unrespectful behaviour to my music and myself and also it would mean betrayal to my cultural roots.
+I believed that if I had changed my career it would be an unrespectful behaviour to my music and myself and also it would mean betrayal to my cultural roots.
 Now that I look back, I am glad I did not bribe anyone or bow to pressures, but lived all these 37 years with honour.
-I believe even in an unequal battle, resistance is preferred to giving up."
+I believe even in an unequal battle, resistance is preferred to giving up.